-The OWPF processes Guelph’s wet waste stream (organic waste) into clean, nutrient-rich compost.
+The OWPF processes Guelph’s organic waste into clean, nutrient-rich compost.
 This facility is expected to increase Guelph’s diversion rate by 10 per cent.

 This committee was formerly known as the Organic Waste Processing Facility Committee.
 The scope of this committee has grown to now include the review and exchange of information about the operations of all the facilities at the WRIC.